 Now onto book two, I’m about half-way and kind of like, MEH.
 I don’t really care about the broader story.
 How Book 1 ends has been rectified, and I feel like I don’t need to know anymore.
 I am curious about the television adaptation Netflix is working on.
 I wasn’t a fan of The Mortal Instruments book series, but I was teenage-girl-obsessed with The Shadowhunters show. *shrug* I can’t explain it either.
 Such great characters from Leigh Bardugo to bring to the screen.

 What are you currently reading?
 Is it worth getting into?
 Tell me in the comments or find me on Instagram

 Only this week, I’ve sat back down to write.
 The project I “worked on” in November is put aside for a project I worked on last summer.
 Apparently, this is my process.
-Like, I can’t just get it all out in an outline (like I outline) and then go.
+Like, I can’t just get it all out in an outline (as if I even outline) and then go.
 All the cool, fun scenes begging for release simply add up to a stack of muck I have to come back to and make sense of as they relate to a greater whole.
 Whether procrastination, lack of work ethic, or simply that my brain takes A LOOOONG TIME to deal with this, it’s become the norm.
-I get about half-way through a first draft, put it aside, go to something else, set it aside again, come back, put aside, etc. until I have a piece worthy of editing.
+I get about halfway through a first draft, put it aside, go to something else, set it aside again, come back, put aside, etc., until I have a piece worthy of editing.